Celtech/ACME/README.md

   acme [command]

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell hash        Returns a hashed version of a plaintext password help        Help about any command
+  add         Adds a new API authorized user to the database completion  Generate the autocompletion script for the specified shell hash        Returns a hashed version of a plaintext password help        Help about any command